Exams and Tests

 to diagnose an ACL injury and as a method of

 surgery.
 It involves inserting tools through one or more small

-incisions in the knee, allowing your doctor to examine the structures inside
+incisions in the knee, which allows your doctor to examine the structures inside

 the knee joint, including the ACL.

 your doctor will decide what will be done if certain conditions are found.
 For